LBCrion/sfwbar/doc/sfwbar.rst

 ``Pad``     pad a string to be n characters long, the first parameter is a
             string to pad, the second is the desired number of characters, if the number is negative, the string is padded at the end, if positive, the string is padded at the front.
+The third optional string parameter specifies the character to pad the string with.
 ``Upper``   Convert a string to upper case
 ``Lower``   Convert a string to lower case
 ``If``      conditional: If(condition,expr1,expr2)